Breaking News | Police arrest 34 suspects including 20 for armed robbery in Edo

 The commissioner disclosed that exhibits recovered from the suspects include AK-47 rifle with breach No. 5571, one English revolver pistol, and nine locally made pistols.

-Other exhibits were three live cartridges, two expended cartridges, one battle axe, and four vehicles.
+Other exhibits were three live cartridges, two expended cartridges, one battle-ax, and four vehicles.

 “One POS Terminal, Sim cards of different Network, one red Daylong motorcycle with Reg.
-No. UBJ-325-VS, cash sum of N8,790, assorted sim cards of different Network, and assorted ATM cards of different banks were also recovered,” he said.
+No. UBJ-325-VS, a cash sum of N8,790, assorted sim cards of different Networks, and assorted ATM cards of different banks were also recovered,” he said.

 “The criminal elements resident in the Edo will not know peace while those planning incursion from contiguous states are warned to steer clear as the police command is fully prepared to wage war against them.”